Microsoft word - ecsoc_8_gomy2005_2.doc

 can be seen in Figure 5.
 The comparison of the chemical shifts of the receptor's urea protons as a

-function of N-Z-L-Glutamate conc. vs. triamterene conc. clearly shows the specificity of the bis-ureated
+N-Z-L-Glutamate conc. vs. triamterene conc. clearly shows the specificity of the bis-ureated

 receptor for the dicarboxylate moiety over the diaminopteridine one, both of which are present on an